Breakthrough-Energy/docs/source/dev/contribution_guide.md

 ## Communication
 Use [GitHub] to report bugs and propose features.
-Also, do not hesitate to contact us on our Slack workspace or by email at <modelinfo@breakthroughenergy.org> if you should have any questions.
+Also, do not hesitate to [subscribe](http://science.breakthroughenergy.org#get-updates) to our email list and join our Slack workspace in order to stay updated and reach us if you should have any questions.

+We have a [code of conduct](../code_of_conduct) that we ask you to review before communicating on these channels.

 [bes]: https://science.breakthroughenergy.org/